contisimone99/strip-simplifier/README.md

 ### Future Considerations

-While the script currently relies on user-provided files for symbol names, there are ideas for further improvements:
+While the script has been significantly improved with interactive mode and backup restoration, there are still ideas for further enhancements:
-- [ ] **Interactive Mode:** Prompt the user to decide on stripping symbols if no files are provided.
+- [x] **Interactive Mode:** Prompt the user to decide on stripping symbols if no files are provided.
 - [ ] **Automatic Symbol Detection:** Analyze the output of tools like `nm` or `readelf` to attempt an automatic distinction between library symbols and user-defined symbols.
 Note that this is challenging—especially for static executables—and might lead to false positives or negatives.
 - [ ] **Logging:** Create a detailed log file that tracks every step and command output for troubleshooting purposes.
 - [x] **Backup Restoration:** An option to automatically restore the backup if the stripping process fails or if the user wishes to revert the changes.
+- [ ] **Symbol Pattern Matching:** Add support for stripping symbols using pattern matching or regular expressions.
+- [ ] **Symbol Type Filtering:** Add options to strip specific types of symbols (e.g., only strip data symbols or only strip function symbols).

 ## Contributing